vanthelearner/FYP-Reports/README.md

 *(My code will be uploaded soon)*

-## What's in this repo:
+### What's in this repo:
-- Models Performance Review.pdf: Models have been applied (so far, there are more coming).
+- Models Performance.pdf: Models have been applied (so far, there are more coming).
 - Features Dictionary.md: All the features that will be feed into the models.

-*These models and ideas are mainly inspired by the paper [Empirical Asset Pricing via Machine Learning](https://academic.oup.com/rfs/article/33/5/2223/5758276) by Shihao Gu, Bryan Kelly, Dacheng Xiu*

-*My thesis will be focusing in testing out a new dataset, in a new market, and most important with improvement if possible*
+*These models and ideas are mainly inspired by the paper [Empirical Asset Pricing via Machine Learning](https://academic.oup.com/rfs/article/33/5/2223/5758276) by Shihao Gu, Bryan Kelly, Dacheng Xiu.
+My thesis will be focusing in testing out a new dataset, in a new market, and most important with improvement if possible*

 ---

-Results of models as of 07/03/2026.
-I would call this batch "Kitchen Sink" appoarch (since there was no careful feature engineering, everything, every features got put into the models) .
-## Headline Comparison Table
+### Results
 **Prediction horizon reviewed:** 180 monthly out-of-sample periods from **2010-08-31** to **2025-07-31**

+- 07/03/2026 batch: I would call this batch "Kitchen Sink" appoarch (since there was no careful feature engineering, everything, every features got put into the models).
+*more details in the "Models performance.pdf"*

 | Model | R2 OOS Full (monthly) | R2 OOS on large companies (monthly) | R2 OOS on small companies (monthly) | Mean Rank Information coefficient  | Long-only Annualized Sharpe | Long-short Annualized Sharpe | Benchmark Information ratio | Long-short Annualized Return |
 | ----- | ----------- | ------------ | ------------ | ------------ | ---------------- | ----------------- | ------------ | ---------- |